midzer/beerbase/content/breweries/duclaw/venom.md

 srm: 0
 upc: 0
 ---
 This American-Style Pale Ale is aggressively hopped giving it a citrusy flavor and aroma.
 No antidote needed.
-This beer is dark-golden, medium-bodied and very â€œhoppy.â€ It is American-style because American-grown hops are used rather that European.
+This beer is dark-golden, medium-bodied and very â€œhoppy.â€� It is American-style because American-grown hops are used rather that European.